Samsun: Nature Tourism

 Samsun has one of the longest coastlines of the Black Sea Region and this strip stretches from Canik until May 19.
 90% of this 35 km long coastline consists of fine sandy beaches suitable for swimming, and alternative sports such as surfing, jet skiing and sailing can be practiced besides swimming.
 There are a total of 39 beaches in Samsun, with the highest number of beaches in Atakum with 19 of them.
 After Atakum, Alaçam and Çarşamba come with three beaches each.
 Bafra, Ilkadım and May 19 each have two beaches, and Canik also has one beach.
 There are no beaches in Asarcık, Ayvacık, Havza, Kavak and Ladik.
 As of August 2018, all of the beaches measured by the Environmental Health Department are classified as very clean.
 In addition, 13 beaches, 10 of which are in Atakum, are awarded the Blue Flag beach.

 In Samsun, where activities for winter tourism can be carried out in addition to beach tourism, Akdağ Winter Sports and Ski Center, especially in Ladik, is the most important investment in this area with its 1675 m ski track and 1300 m chair lift, attracting tourists from the surrounding cities.
 Akdağ also stands out as a paragliding, mountaineering and highland tourism center together with Kocadağ; Nebiyan Mountain is visited by mountaineers, and Kunduz Mountains are visited by transhumance.
 In addition to natural areas such as Asarağaç Hill, Gölalan Waterfalls and Kabaceviz Waterfall, Çamgölü, Sarıgazel, Vezirköprü nature parks and Çakkır and Hasköy recreation areas have also been brought into tourism in recent years.
-The Çarşamba Plain and the Galeriç Floodplain, especially the Kızılırmak Delta, the region, which was included in the World Heritage list in 2016, is frequently visited by bird watchers.
+The Çarşamba Plain and the Galeriç Floodplain, especially the Kızılırmak Delta is frequently visited by bird watchers.

 May 25 Thermal Tourism Center in Havza, which has been given the status of a tourism center, is the most important health tourism point in Samsun, and the thermal springs in Havza and Ladik are also among the tourism centers of the city.
 The waters coming out of the hot springs, which are visited by 200 thousand people a year, have been used in the treatment of diseases such as rheumatic diseases, gynecological diseases, nervous diseases, joint diseases and calcification for two thousand years.